 The first time I entered a desert was fourteen years ago, in the winter of 2002.
 I drove west from New Jersey to Indiana, and then southwest to Gallup, New Mexico, where I rested for the first time since leaving home.
 From Gallup I continued west into the Painted and Sonoran Deserts, before cutting back through the Chihuahuan Desert on my way east through Texas to Alabama, and then northeast to New Jersey.

-Looking back on that journey, I’m certain I entered the desert without realizing I had arrived.
-My concept of the desert at that time owed too much to illustrated stories of Moses wandering through the Sinai, or The Road Runner leaving Wile E. Coyote in a cloud of dust.
+Looking back on that journey, I’m certain I entered the desert without realizing I had even arrived.
+My concept of the desert at the time owed much to illustrated stories of Moses wandering through the Sinai, or The Road Runner leaving Wile E. Coyote in a cloud of dust.
 These were barren landscapes full of danger and desolation, the palettes bleak, and death abounding.
 But what I found in the American Southwest was vibrant and full of life.

 America’s deserts are rugged, but they also capture color.
 The reds and browns of the soil.
 The blues and purples of the distant mountains.
 The sky often rich with clouds, fast moving and prone to sudden showers you can see as swathes of gray against the horizon.
 But most surprising, for me at least, are the varied greens and yellows: A landscape alive with flora fed by those intermittent rains.

 The same can be said for deserts around the world.
 They too are alive.
-Earlier this year I drove through a portion of the Arabian Desert on my way from Dubai, where I live, to Muscat, the capital city of Oman.
+Earlier this year I drove through a portion of the Arabian Desert on my way from Dubai, where I currently live, to Muscat, the capital of Oman.
 The landscape between these cities is marked by shifting dunes and dark-rocked mountains that cut through the sand, yet even here the earth shows signs of life.
 My two young sons, looking in confusion from the backseat, didn’t believe me when I told them we were in the desert.
 They couldn’t see it any better than I could when I first encountered it back in 2002.

-We are approaching the end of a year that has seen record high temperatures around the world.
-The earth’s biodiversity is in collapse.
-The United States has elected a man to high office who believes climate change is a hoax perpetrated by the only nation that pollutes more than his own.
-And I can’t identify the tree outside my window.
+We are approaching the end of a year that has seen record high temperatures around the world, the earth’s biodiversity is in collapse, the United States has elected a man to high office who believes climate change is a hoax perpetrated by the only nation that pollutes more than his own, and I can’t identify the tree outside my window.

 An acquaintance of mine suggested that rather than make a New Year’s resolution, we would be better served by committing to a “theme” for the year, the idea being that a theme offers a more nuanced, expansive way to affect change than a resolution.
 A theme.
 Something around which to organize our thoughts and actions.
 I like this idea, so I choose for myself the theme of “ecology.”